The Thirty-Year Genocide

-The Thirty-Year Genocide: Turkey's Destruction of Its Christian Minorities, 1894–1924 is a 2019 history book written by Benny Morris and Dror Ze'evi.
+The Thirty-Year Genocide: Turkey's Destruction of Its Christian Minorities, 1894–1924 is a 2019 history book written by Israeli historians Benny Morris and Dror Ze'evi.
 They argue that the Armenian genocide and other contemporaneous persecution of Christians in the Ottoman Empire constitute an extermination campaign, or genocide, carried out by the Ottoman Empire against its Christian subjects.

 Publication history

 The book was written by Israeli historians Benny Morris and Dror Ze'evi and published by Harvard University Press in 2019.
 A Greek edition is forthcoming.
 Morris is a specialist in the Israeli–Palestinian conflict, while Ze'evi is known for his previous work on early modern Ottoman history.

 Content

-The central argument of the book is that the Hamidian massacres, the Armenian genocide, Assyrian genocide, and Greek genocide should be understood as a single event, which targeted all the Christian minorities in the Ottoman Empire.
-The authors note that it is not disputed by scholars that while five million Christians lived in the lands that became Turkey in 1894 (20 percent of the population), only tens of thousands remained in 1924, and at least two million were murdered by Muslims.
+The central argument of the book is that the Hamidian massacres, the Armenian genocide, Assyrian genocide, and Greek genocide should be understood as a single event, which targeted all the Christian minorities in the Ottoman Empire and subsequent Kemalist Turkish Republic.
+The authors note that it is not disputed by scholars that while five million Christians lived in the lands that became Turkey, starting in 1894 (20 percent of the population), only tens of thousands remained in 1924, and at least two million were murdered by Muslims.
 The authors identify a pattern that repeats, with minor variations, across the time period under study.
 The first targets of attack are men of military age and those with influence, then women and children are handled later.
 Following previous scholarship, the authors identify Islam and religious fundamentalism as the primary causes of the genocide, which had as its aim the foundation of a pure, Muslim state.
 Victims were asked to convert to Islam, which sometimes saved the lives of targeted women and children.
 The book is more than 640 pages long.